-This program of study is effective for students admitted in fall, 2016.
-Students who were admitted before fall, 2016 should use the program of study aligned with their year of admission.
+This program of study is effective for students admitted in fall, 2015.
+Students who were admitted before fall, 2015 should use the program of study aligned with their year of admission.
 Please see academic advisor for the appropriate program of study.

-A maximum of 6 semester hours may be transferred for the Ed.D.
-Students with an Ed.S. degree may transfer up to 30 applicable credit hours.
+Transfer of Credit A maximum of 6 semester hours may be transferred for the Ed.D.
+Students with ar Ed.S. degree may transfer up to 3 0 applica ble credi t hours.
 School Dept. and Course Descriptive Title Credit Hours Grade Comparable TSU Course